The best Fujifilm cameras in 2023, from X-mount mirrorless to medium format

 -

-Despite its small and compact size, the X-S20 is a deceptively powerful video camera capable of 6K video with open-gate and numerous codecs for those of us who like to get in-depth with video editing.
-With subject recognition and tracking in videos including face recognition, and special vlogging features, content creators especially will find a lot to love in the X-S20.
+Despite its small and compact size, the X-S20 is a deceptively powerful video camera capable of 6K video with open-gate and numerous codecs for those filmmakers who like to get in-depth with video editing.
+With subject recognition and tracking in videos including face recognition, and dedicated vlogging features – content creators especially will find a lot to love in the X-S20.

-While the camera isn't in Fujifilm's popular classic retro style like the X-T5 or X-T30 II, I think the camera looks awesome, and I found it a joy to use with excellent handling, and it offers more straightforward controls than the two aforementioned cameras with all their manual dials.
-The X-S20 is compact and lightweight which is perfect for traveling or balancing on a gimbal for vlogging or video.
+While the camera isn't in Fujifilm's popular classic retro style like the X-T5 or X-T30 II, I still think the camera looks very good, and I found it a joy to use with excellent handling, and it offers more straightforward controls than those two cameras with their all manual dials.

 Read more: Fujifilm X-S20 review